The Birth and Rise of the NNEST Movement

 • promote the role of nonnative speaker members in TESOL and affiliate leadership positions.

-In 2008, by consensus of its members, the Caucus transformed itself into an Interest Section of the TESOL organizations.
+In 2008, by consensus of its members, the Caucus transformed itself into an Interest Section of the TESOL International Association.
 This may be regarded as a step forward since Caucuses are primarily advocacy-oriented whereas Interest Sections deal more in-depth with professional issues.
 In the meantime, the establishment of an NNEST-related entity was echoed in local TESOL affiliates through the foundation of the CATESOL (California TESOL) NNLEI Group (1999), and WATESOL (Washington Area TESOL) NNEST Caucus (2004).

 Here are three articles by our former presidents, George Braine and Brock Brady, which take us through the journey of how the NNEST Caucus came to exist: